 What is the Brown University code for ETS reporting?

-Over recent years, the incoming PhD class has averaged about 16 students per year.
-The target and actual enrollment for our program varies each year based on a number of factors.
+Over recent years, the incoming Ph.D. class has averaged about 16 students per year.
+Our program's target and actual enrollment vary each year based on a number of factors.

 How many international students do you admit?